-- being over friendly with children

-- having favourites

-- taking photographs of children on their mobile phone, contrary to school policy

-• engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

-- humiliating pupils. - 17.3 Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse. - 17.4 Low-level concerns may arise in several ways and from a number of sources.
-For example: suspicion; complaint; or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken. - 17.5 All low-level concerns must be shared responsibly with the right person, and recorded and dealt with appropriately.
+- being over friendly with children - having favourites - taking photographs of children on their mobile phone, contrary to school policy - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - humiliating pupils. - 18.3 Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse. - 18.4 Low-level concerns may arise in several ways and from a number of sources.
+For example: suspicion; complaint; or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken. - 18.5 It is crucial that all low-level concerns are shared responsibly with the right person and recorded and dealt with appropriately.
 Ensuring they are dealt with effectively should also protect those working in or on behalf of schools and colleges from becoming the subject of potential false low-level concerns or misunderstandings".